-(You can read the previous posts in this true story about my date here: Once Upon a Time In Malibu, and Flirting with Disaster: Dating Exiled Afghani Royalty .
-I had to say “true story” because people don’t believe this.
+(You can read the previous post about my date here: Flirting with Disaster: Dating Exiled Afghani Royalty .
 Trust me, it’s true.)

 Not even Starbucks, which is EVERYWHERE in the world, dares venture there.
 (They weren’t there then, but they may be in the area now.
 I hear Starbucks is going to take over the world by winning the Franchise Wars.)

-Kahlil had no idea where we were – let alone the culture of the neighborhood.
+Kahlil had no idea where we were, let alone the culture of the neighborhood.
 But I had an idea.
 Oh, and this expensive, custom-crafted, bulletproof Mercedes lacked GPS fer cryin’ out loud.
-I mean seriously folks – WTF??
+Seriously folks – WTF??

-As we begin to drive around in circles in the dark abyss of no-man’s-land I tap on the front windshield and ask, “Is this bulletproof, too?”
+As we begin to drive around in circles in the dark abyss of no-man’s-land I tap a fingernail on the front windshield and ask, “Is this bulletproof, too?”

 “Yes”, calmly replies Kahlil.